 Check out our mini Bundaberg Ginger Beer factory tour video below:

-The best part of the tour is that you don’t need to wait until certain times of the day to do it as it is a self guided tour.
+The best part of the tour through the Bundaberg Barrel is that you don’t need to wait until certain times of the day to do it as it is a self-guided tour.
 You can start anytime and take as long or as little time as you like exploring the tour exhibits.

 There are touch screens, guess the flavour scent tubes, robots and loads of educational opportunities to learn how ginger beer is made.